Global Navigation

 • Perl.com - O'Reilly's Perl Portal with many interesting articles, some sections and links.

-• use Perl; - a news site dedicated to Perl , Slashdot-style. (but with much fewer comment and such of higher signal-to-noise ratio).
+• use Perl; - a Slashdot-style news site dedicated to Perl (but with much fewer comments and one of higher signal-to-noise ratio).
 Visit it to keep up to date with what's going on in Perl.

 • Perl.org - a Perl portal by the Perl Mongers Organization and the Perl Foundation.